 Recent advances in computer architecture now allow for the numerical integration of state-of-the-art basin models with a grid resolution of 1/10° or higher (routinely on basin scale and less so globally).
-There are only a handful of results that have been published in the literature on simulations at that resolution and most of them have focused on the North Atlantic and the Gulf Stream.
+There are only a handful of results that have been published in the literature on simulations at that resolution, and most of them have focused on the North Atlantic and the Gulf Stream.
 At that resolution, there is a significant improvement in the separation of the Gulf Stream at Cape Hatteras when compared to coarser resolution experiments [Bryan et al., 2007].
-However, there are still substantial differences in the Gulf Stream's path, strength, and variability among the various high resolution model simulations.
+However, there are still substantial differences in the Gulf Stream's path, strength, and variability among the various high-resolution model simulations.
 In particular, a realistic separation in a 1/10° basin scale simulation of the North Atlantic [Smith et al., 2000] does not guarantee that the separation be as realistic when the identical model is configured globally at the same resolution [Maltrud and McClean, 2005].

-already As mentioned in the introduction, improvement in Gulf Stream separation in the fine mesh $(1/10^{\circ} \text{ or higher})$ simulations when compared to coarser resolution experiments may be due to the fact that the first baroclinic Rossby radius of deformation is resolved throughout most of the domain, thereby providing a good representation of baroclinic instability processes [Smith et al., 2000; Bryan et al., 2007], or to the exceeding of some critical Reynolds number [Dengg, 1993; Tansley and Marshall, 2001], or a combination of both.
-This is consistent with the results of Hurlburt and Hogan [2000] who showed that the Gulf Stream separation and pathways are drastically improved when the resolution is increased from $1/8^{\circ}$ to $1/64^{\circ}$ in a series of numerical experiments with a hydrodynamic (i.e., no active thermodynamics) primitive equation model.
+As already mentioned in the "Introduction", improvement in Gulf Stream separation in the fine mesh (1/10° or higher) simulations when compared to coarser resolution experiments may be due to the fact that the first baroclinic Rossby radius of deformation is resolved throughout most of the domain, thereby providing a good representation of baroclinic instability processes [Paiva et al., 1999; Smith et al., 2000; Bryan et al., 2007], or to the exceeding of some critical Reynolds number [Dengg, 1993; Tansley and Marshall, 2001], or a combination of both.
+This is consistent with the results of Hurlburt and Hogan [2000] who showed that the Gulf Stream separation and pathways are drastically improved when the resolution is increased from 1/8° to 1/64° in a series of numerical experiments with a hydrodynamic (i.e., no active thermodynamics) primitive equation model.